NZAEE Submission on Proposal to Replace NCEA

 Consultation closes at 5pm on Monday September 15th

-NZAEE Draft Submission Text
+NZAEE Submission Text

 The New Zealand Association for Environmental Education (NZAEE) is a national network of teachers, educators and organisations working to build environmental and sustainability understanding through education.
 Our mission is to support and inspire educators, ākonga and communities to learn, collaborate and take meaningful action for an equitable and sustainable future.
 As an organisation, we are committed to honouring the principles of Te Tiriti o Waitangi, recognising it as the foundation upon which all work and relationships in Aotearoa are built.
 This commitment must extend to the education system, where we believe that the integration of values, tikanga and mātauranga from te ao Māori are fundamental to shaping an inclusive and equitable learning environment that supports wellbeing for both people and the environment.